lob/lob-address-elements/README.md

 # Init
 Address Elements continually monitors changes to the HTML DOM, looking for address-related fields to enrich.
 This behavior is available in all evergreen browsers and IE11+.

-If you anticipate needing support for IE9/10, call `LobAddressElements.do.init()` to manually trigger a page scan and initialize address-related fields.
+# International Verification
+Address Elements is capable of verifying international addresses.
+Simply add the attribute `data-lob-country-id` to enable this feature.
+When the value of the corresponding country input is outside of the United States, we will automatically use Lob's <a href="https://docs.lob.com/#intl_verifications">international verification endpoint</a>.
+The same form attributes are used for international verifications despite potentially having different labels than U.S. address forms (e.g. `data-lob-zip-id` is still used for postal code, `data-lob-state-id` for province, etc).

+_Note: Autocomplete functionality is disabled for international addresses._

 # Localization
 Verification error messages can be localized and customized.
 Use the pattern, `data-lob-err-*`.